wvulibraries/RoomMe/src/admin/roommanagement/policies/README.md

 **Public Viewing**
 : Is the room visible on the public interface.
 Useful for hiding a room that is not currently available or has been removed.
 If we hide the room, instead of deleting it, then it will still show up in statistics.

+**Rooms Closed**
+: All rooms in this policy are closed.
+Public scheduling is removed and a message is displayed.
+See **Rooms Closed Snippet** for information on the message.

+**Rooms Closed Snippet**
+: Optional.
+If provided with a snippet ID (an integer from the snippets page), this snippet will be displayed in place of the reservation creation form in the public interface.
+If this is not provided the Result Message "roomClosed" will appear instead.

 **Create Same Day Reservation**
 : Allow the users to create reservations for the current day.
 If set to know only future reservations are allowed.